modmore/Commerce_Cursus/core/components/commerce_cursus/docs/readme.txt

 Cursus for Commerce
 -------------------

-Connect Commerce with Cursus to confirm event registrations when payment is confirmed.
+Connect Commerce with Cursus:

+- Confirm event registrations when payments are confirmed.
+- Sync Commerce Products, when Agenda Events are added or removed.